yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

         - View Check number settings
         - DIAGnostics - View Categories with zero balance.
 You can also inactivate using Advanced mode.
     - MENU: Currency & Security tools:
+        - DIAGnostics - Diagnose currencies / securities (including relative currencies) If errors, then go to FIX below
         - DIAGnostics - Can I delete a Security (tells you whether a security/stock is being used - and where)
         - DIAGnostics - Can I delete a Currency (tells you whether a currency is being used - and where)
         - DIAGnostics - List decimal places (currency & security).
 Shows you hidden settings etc.
         - DIAGnostics - Show your open LOTs on stocks/shares (when using LOT control) (show_open_tax_lots.py)
-        - DIAGnostics - Diagnose relative currencies (currency & security's key settings).
-If errors, then go to FIX below
         - DIAGnostics - Diagnose currency / security's current price hidden 'price_date' field.
 If warnings, then go to FIX below
     - MENU: Transactions tools
         - View Register Txn Sort Orders